Table of Contents

 While getting in touch with a doctor remotely doesn’t sound too bad if you know the doctor is licensed, you should still be cautious.
 Doctors who act as online prescribers may seem incredibly helpful.
 But according to the United States’ federal law, this can be problematic.

+a.
 Common Signs that an Online Pharmacy Might Not Be Authentic

 It can still be tricky to tell if you have found a safe website.
 And not all online pharmacies or pharmacy referral services will have your best interests in mind.
 Avoid falling for an inauthentic online service by keeping an eye out for the following signs: